 Doctors may also recommend certain supplements that may help reduce inflammation and other symptoms.
 These include:

-A person should always talk to a doctor before adding any supplements to the diet or making any drastic dietary changes.
+A person should always talk with a doctor before adding any supplements to their diet or making any drastic dietary changes.

-Treating and preventing future cases of proctitis may require some lifestyle changes, especially if proctitis is due to anal trauma or STIs.
+Treating and preventing future cases of proctitis may require lifestyle changes, especially if the proctitis is due to anal trauma or STIs.
 These lifestyle changes may include: